 The Football Association released a statement saying it was working with match officials, the clubs and the relevant authorities to establish the facts and take the appropriate steps.

-Tottenham head coach Jose Mourinho, meanwhile, said that there was a wider issue of racism in British society that had to be addressed.
+Tottenham manager Jose Mourinho, meanwhile, said that there was a wider issue of racism in British society that had to be addressed.

-“Society needs help,” he said on Monday.
-“Football is a micro-society.
+"Society needs help," he said at a press conference on Monday afternoon.
+"Football is a micro-society.

 "We need to eradicate any form of discrimination and in this case we are talking about racism.
 Football and society needs help."